sharafian/ilp-plugin-xrp-asym/README.md

 - [x] create outgoing paychan (either automatically or separately as script)
 - [x] refactor shared functions into utils
 - [ ] watch for channel close or details changing
-- [ ] accept message telling you to refresh channel so that you see fund tx's
+- [x] accept message telling you to refresh channel so that you see fund tx's
+- [x] tell server to refresh details on fund

 #### Server